 The multi-million dollar operation offers a seven-eighths mile track, 75 feet wide, with mile turns developed by Dan Coon and five barns that accommodate 222 horses.
 The facility is home for some of North America's top trainers.

-The centre has a one-third mile sand jog track, a one-half mile jog path through a wooded area, swimming pool, tack shop, blacksmith shop, 3 equicizers, veterinarian and 31 paddocks.
+The centre has a 1/3 mile sand jog track, a 5/8 mile sand track with rolling hills, swimming pool, tack shop, blacksmith shop, 3 equicizers, veterinarian and 31 paddocks.

 Classy Lane News

 Classy Lane has become a leading in fire safety and fire prevention with detectors now installed in all barns.
 Please click here to view new safety features.

 Beyond Delight took advantage of a cover trip and a battle up front to win the $661,000 Metro Pace final for 2-year-old colt and gelding pacers on Saturday night at Mohawk Racetrack.
 Sent off at 6-1, Beyond Delight stopped the clock in 1:51.2.